syl20bnr/spacemacs-elpa-mirror/stable-melpa/kurecolor-readme.txt

-A collection of color tools aimed at those working with (normal 6 digit) hex color codes, useful for CSS, Emacs themes, etc. etc.
+A collection of color tools aimed at those working with (normal 6 digit) hex color codes, useful for CSS, Emacs themes, etc.

 View the presentation at https://github.com/emacsfodder/kurecolor